bhonestly/earthquake-analysis-application/README.md

 [Wireframe Model](https://imgur.com/x1icC5T)

 ## MVP
-1. Choose items from dropdown menu
+1. Choose filtering by Location, Magnitude, Time or Tsunami from individual dropdown menus
 2. Render data for each dropdown menu in the results list
 3. Create button to refresh page
 4. Add background image to the page